patooworld/vsixvhax/Completion-Cache.md

-For completion to still peform decently in medium to large projects, vshaxe relies on a "Completion Cache".
+For completion to still peform well in medium to large projects, vshaxe relies on a "Completion Cache".
 To create this cache, it builds your project through the Haxe display server once on startup (with the display arguments and `--no-output`).
 This is also the reason for the slight delay until completion features are available initially.

 Note that the cache not only impacts the speed of [Completion](/vshaxe/vshaxe/wiki/Completion) itself, but also practically almost every other feature the Haxe Language Server provides as well, since they all rely on various [Compiler Services](https://haxe.org/manual/cr-completion.html).